 For instance, if you are running a process like a chemical reactor and it can become unstable in certain scenarios, then we focus on insuring that those scenarios can never be created even if a hacker has complete control and knowledge of the process and control system.

-Our OT cybersecurity team is comprised of seasoned industrial control system and IT technology experts with many years of experience.
+Our cyber security team is comprised of seasoned industrial control system and IT technology experts with many years of experience.
 We have a deep bench of control system experts in process control, discrete manufacturing, building automation, and IoT technologies.

-A vulnerability assessment evaluates the ICS network for security weaknesses primarily.
-We are looking for known and not so known problems that we all tend to miss sometimes.
-This type of testing is delicate on industrial control or OT type networks because the devices like a PLC were built to control a process and not run antivirus software and support a bunch of inquiries from cybersecurity tools.
+A vulnerability assessment evaluates the ICS network design and devices for security weaknesses.
+We are looking for known and not so known problems that are commonly missed.
+This type of testing is delicate on industrial control systems because many of the devices, programmable controllers and other forms of logic controllers for example, were built to control a process and not run antivirus software and support inquiries from cybersecurity tools.
 Consequently, it takes a very capable team to deeply analyze an industrial network.

-Additionally, knowing where to gather traffic in an industrial control network can be challenging.
+Additionally, knowing where to gather communications traffic in an industrial control network can be challenging.
 For instance, in an IT network most traffic is from your desktop to a server or the Internet.
 Not so in an industrial network.
 You can have machines talking to machines anywhere in the network based on coordinating motion and product flow.
-Additionally, communications can look significantly different in an OT environment where UDP protocols are commonly used for timing and control.
+Additionally, communications can look significantly different in an OT environment where unique protocols like UDP are commonly used for timing and control.

 Policy, Procedures, and Training